zefoy/ngx-perfect-scrollbar/README.md

 ### EOL Notice

-Version 10.0.0 will most likely be the last release of this library.
+Version 10.0.0 will be the last release of this library.
 I recommend you to switch to using native Angular scrollbar libraries such as ngx-scrollbar.

 ### Quick links